PiMaker/ltcgi/docs/Getting Started/Installation/VRChat.md

 The only hard dependency is UdonSharp.
 It is recommended to use U# 1.0 or higher, as installed by the [VRChat Creator Companion](https://vcc.docs.vrchat.com/).
 For now, LTCGI _should_ be compatible with older versions too.

-I do however very highly recommend ClientSim, as it allows you to test your world straight in the editor.
+I do however very highly recommend ClientSim (previously CyanEmu), as it allows you to test your world straight in the editor.

 ## Installing LTCGI